algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Text Font

 The text font in the application has to be the Google Font Poppins.

+You need to import the right package:

+`import 'package:google_fonts/google_fonts.dart';`

-Here's how you can add correctly the font:
+And then, you can add the font to a Text:

 ```dart
 Text(